The Disbursement Quota Rules: Looking Back on the 2010 Changes

-Tucked away in the latest Federal Budget were several proposed provisions which will radically impact the way that charities manage their donations.
-These provisions, which reform and substantially simplify the existing disbursement quota rules, should dramatically impact the conversations that gift planners (and all fundraisers) have with their prospective donors.
+The 2010 Federal Budget introduced provisions which radically impacted the Disbursement Quota rules and had far-reaching implications for charities.
+These provisions reformed and simplified the disbursement quota rules, and forever impacted the conversations that gift planners (and all fundraisers) have with their prospective donors.

 Item #1: Elimination of the Charitable Expenditure Rule

-The “80/20” rule for ordinary receipted donations will be eliminated.
-Charities will no longer be required to spend 80% of receipted donations on charitable activities by the end of the year following the issuance of the receipt.
+The 2010 Changes eliminated the “80/20” rule for ordinary receipted donations.
+Charities were no longer be required to spend 80% of receipted donations on charitable activities by the end of the year following the issuance of the receipt.

-Under the new regime, charities will no longer be required to closely monitor their receipted versus non-receipted donations.
-They will also be able to accumulate donations for the purpose of raising funds for longer-term projects (and may even be permitted to exclude these accumulated gifts from the 3.5% provision outlined below).
+Under the changes, charities were no longer be required to closely monitor their receipted versus non-receipted donations.
+They were also able to accumulate donations for the purpose of raising funds for longer-term projects (and were even be permitted to exclude these accumulated gifts from the 3.5% provision outlined below).

 The 80/20 rule was originally introduced to curtail administrative spending by charities and ensure an appropriate portion was spent on charitable activities.
-Although this is repealed, charities are still required by law to “devote their resources to charitable activities”.
+Although it was repealed, charities are still required by law to “devote their resources to charitable activities”.
 Over the past few years, the Charities Directorate has engaged the charitable sector in a discussion about the level of expenses that are reasonable for charities to incur.
 The result was the introduction of new Fundraising Guidelines (which will not be discussed in this paper).
-While the Guidelines are new, and charities are just beginning to understand and interpret them, they are designed to ensure that charities continue to engage in charitable activities.
+The Fundraising Guidelines are designed to ensure that charities continue to engage in charitable activities.
 The absence of the 80/20 rule does not mean charities can now arbitrarily and without sanction spend their funds on administration.

 Key Point #2: Elimination of “Enduring Property”

-Enduring property has been eliminated as well as the “ten-year” gift which excluded lifetime donations from the 80/20 formula if the capital was held for a minimum of ten years.
+Enduring property was eliminated as well as the “ten-year” gift which excluded lifetime donations from the 80/20 formula if the capital was held for a minimum of ten years.

-Of course, charities will likely still have to comply with the terms of their own endowments and the documents under which they were created.
+Of course, charities will likely still have to comply with the terms of their existing endowments and the documents under which they were created.

 Item #3: Elimination of “Capital Gains Pool”

-The “capital gains pool” has been repealed.
+The “capital gains pool” was repealed.
 The capital gains pool was essentially a notional tracking of a charity’s realized capital gains.
-While it provided charities with somewhat more flexibility with respect to meeting their disbursement quota, it also provided administrators with an unending source of head-scratching.
+While it provided charities with somewhat more flexibility with respect to meeting their disbursement quota obligations, it also provided administrators with an unending source of head-scratching.

 Many charities did not implement the capital gains pool, due to their investment policy, record-keeping systems, and lack of understanding.
-The capital gains pool concept also imposed a set of administrative rules that was contrary to prudent investing.
+The capital gains pool concept also imposed a set of administrative rules that was, in my opinion, contrary to prudent investing.
 It dictated that capital gains be crystallized and the proceeds held outside the charity’s main investment portfolio to enable capital to be used for charitable purposes according to a complex formula.
 Many charities did not implement the capital gains pool, due to their investment policy, record-keeping systems, and fundamental lack of understanding.
-No wonder that I’d rather jump in the pollution-infested waters of the Erie Canal than wade into the murky ones of capital gains pool.
+At the time, I said that I’d rather jump in the pollution-infested waters of the Erie Canal than wade into the murky ones of capital gains pool.
 Good riddance.
-The proposed new regime provides the flexibility without the complexity.
+The proposed new regime provides the flexibility without the complexity and I hear the Erie Canal is slowly getting cleaned up.

 Item #4: Retention of the Capital Accumulation Rule